-- Investment Pathway 1 This is for customers who have no plans to touch their money in the next 5 years and had 300 customers with assets totalling £7.3m at the year end.
+Investment Pathway 1 - This is for customers who have no plans to touch their money in the next 5 years and had 131 customers with assets totalling £9.0m at the year end.
 This Pathway takes into account how the investors can continue accumulating their pension pot through a diversified portfolio asset allocation with a significant weighting in equity-based investments in order to maximise their returns.
 This is based on the fundamental premise that equities outperform gilts and cash over the long-term.
-The fund used is the Mixed Portfolio 40-85% shares. - Investment Pathway 2 This is for customers who plan to use their money to provide a guaranteed income (annuity) within the next 5 years and had 45 customers with assets totalling £369k at the year end.
+The fund used is Mixed Portfolio 40-85% shares.

+Investment Pathway 2 - This is for customers who plan to use their money to provide a guaranteed income (annuity) within the next 5 years and had 9 customers with assets totalling £316k at the year end.
 This Pathway takes into account how the investors can preserve their capital by aligning their investment with annuity rates or risk a mismatch that loses them capital which, in turn, means lower lifetime income is purchased.

 This is particularly important as there is no defined date on which an annuity will be bought i.e., anything from a few months to 5 years.
 However, it is assumed that the average customer purchase will be deferred towards the latter end of the initial term.
-The fund chosen is the Gilt and Corporate Bond.
+The fund chosen is the NFU Mutual With-Profits (Risk Level 2) PN Series D1.

-- Investment Pathway 3 This is for customers who plan to start taking their money as a long-term income within the next 5 years and had 244 customers with assets totalling £4m at the year end.
+Investment Pathway 3 - This is for customers who plan to start taking their money as a long-term income within the next 5 years and had 86 customers with assets totalling £5.4m at the year end.
 This Pathway takes into account two competing investment objectives.
 First, to continue 'accumulating' their pension pot through a diversified portfolio asset allocation with around a 50% weighting in equity-based investments to have an opportunity for capital growth.
 And second, to provide exposure of up to 50% in fixed income and cash in readiness to withdraw some capital to provide a long-term income.
-The fund chosen is the Mixed Portfolio 20-60% Shares. - Investment Pathway 4 This is for customers who plan to take out all their money as cash in the next 5 years and had 15 customers with assets totalling £877k at the year end.
+The fund chosen is the Mixed Portfolio 20-60% Shares.

+Investment Pathway 4.
+This is for customers who plan to take out all their money as cash in the next 5 years and had 62 customers with assets totalling £1.5m at the year end.
 This Pathway takes into account the key objective of avoiding the potential risk of a severe fall in the equity markets at the time of withdrawal and secondly, to protect their capital against the risk of inflation eroding its purchasing power.
-The fund chosen is the Gilt and Corporate Bond.
+The fund chosen is the NFU Mutual With-Profits (Risk Level 2) PN Series D1.

 In the previous year's assessment, the GAA challenged the Firm on the use of the Gilt and Corporate Bond Fund for Investment Pathways 2 and 4.
-This fund was recommended to be changed to the With-Profits risk level 2 fund for both Investment Pathways.
+This fund was recommended to be changed to the NFU Mutual With-Profits (Risk Level 2) PN Series D1 fund for both Investment Pathways.